 International Legal Adviser

 Charlie represents REDRESS and its clients in cases before international courts and tribunals, including the African human rights bodies, UN treaty bodies and UK domestic courts.
-He leads REDRESS’s legal work on seeking the release of Nazanin Zaghari-Ratcliffe and co-ordinates REDRESS’s work on prosecuting the perpetrators of torture through universal jurisdiction.
+He leads REDRESS’s legal work on seeking the release of Nazanin Zaghari-Ratcliffe and co-ordinates REDRESS’s work on prosecuting the perpetrators of torture using universal jurisdiction.
 Charlie is a UK-qualified solicitor advocate.
 He practised for six years at an international law firm, where he acted in disputes against foreign States.
 He previously spent time at the International Criminal Tribunal for Rwanda and the Ghana Center for Democratic Development.
 Charlie studied Law at Oxford (BA) and International Law and African Politics at the London School of Oriental and African Studies (MA).
-He writes regularly on international justice and human rights and has been quoted in The Times, Sky News and The Huffington Post.
+He writes regularly on international justice and human rights.

 Follow Charlie on Twitter @CharlieLoudon